Kubernetes Deployment

 --set global.mock.service="all"

-helm install mushop mushop \
+helm upgrade --install mushop mushop \

 --namespace mushop \